 The LCR is an international regulatory standard.
 The LCR ensures that a bank has enough liquidity to withstand a 30-calendar-day liquidity stress scenario.
-It is the ratio between the amount of high-quality liquid assets (HQLA) available and potential net cash outflows over a 30-day period.
+It is the ratio between the amount of highquality liquid assets (HQLA) available and potential net cash outflows over a 30-day period.
 The term net cash outflows is defined as the total potential cash outflows (such as withdrawals from sight deposits and non-renewals of borrowings with a maturity of less than 30 days) less the total potential cash inflows (such as the repayment of receivables with a maturity of less than 30 days) in a stress situation.
 For banks that, like EFG, are not systemically important, the minimum requirement for the LCR is 100%.

-(All figures in millions of CHF) June 30, 2020 Dec.
-31, 2019
+(All figures in millions of CHF) June 30, 2021 Dec.
+31, 2020 Weighted values

-Weighted values Weighted values
+Weighted values

-Total high-quality liquid assets (HQLA) 12,015 12,068
+Total high-quality liquid assets (HQLA) 13,655 12,358

-Total cash outflows 10,989 10,338
+Total cash outflows 10,872 10,472

-Total cash inflows 4,715 3,819
+Total cash inflows 4,187 3,981

-Total net cash outflows 6,274 6,519
+Total net cash outflows 6,685 6,491

-Liquidity Coverage Ratio 191% 185%
+Liquidity Coverage Ratio 204% 190%

-The LCR remains robust at 192% at 30 June 2020 in comparison to the 185% reported as at December 2019.
-The main driver to this increase has been an increase in contractual counterparties payments and loans inflows.
+The LCR has increased to 204% at 30 June 2021 in comparison to the 190% reported as at December 2020, mainly due to an increase in High-quality liquid assets.

-As at 30 June 2020, the HQLA is composed of cash deposit at SNB, cash deposits at other central banks for 70% and, for the remaining, primarily US, Hong Kong and Singaporean-issued securities that have a credit rating of between AAA and AA.
+As at 30 June 2021, 64% of the HQLA is composed of cash deposit at SNB and other central banks and the remaining primarily of sovereign bonds, which have a credit rating of between AAA and AA.

-Withdrawals from retail and corporate client deposits account for around 76% of total potential cash outflows.
+Withdrawals from retail and corporate client deposits account for around 80% of total potential cash outflows.
 This reflects the fact that client deposits are the primary source of funding and therefore the primary source of potential fund outflows in the event of a liquidity stress.